yeslogic/fathom/doc/reference.md

 - `Format : Type`

+### Format representations

+Every binary format has a unique host representation, which is accessed via the built-in `Repr` operator:

+- `Repr : Format -> Type`

 ### Record formats

 Record formats are sequences of formats that are parsed one after the other.